Who is Guru or Teacher?

 - Evolving – A continuous process of year over year improvement and growth.
 A teacher must continuously look for ways to improve themselves as well as individual lessons or components of lessons.
 Try new ideas

-- Forgiving – Quickly putting incidents with student, parents, or other teachers behind you so that it does not impact your teaching.
+- >Patient and Forgiving – Quickly putting incidents with student, parents, or other teachers behind you so that it does not impact your teaching.

 - Organized – The ability to keep things neat and in order allowing teachers to access materials quickly and to make efficient transitions.